mojoatomic/antikythera-engine-2/README.md

 ## 🎯 The Vision

-This project faithfully recreates the three faces of the Antikythera mechanism as beautiful, interactive displays:
+This project recreates the three faces of the Antikythera mechanism as interactive displays:

 1. **Front Face** - All 7 celestial bodies (Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn) on concentric circles moving through the zodiac
 2. **Back Upper Face** - Metonic cycle spiral (19-year lunar calendar) with Callippic sub-dial